Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Non-linearity

 Finally, we prove Theorem \ref{thm:nonlinear}:

-\begin{proof}[Proof of Theorem \ref{thm:nonlinear}] Let $g<\infty$.
-By Proposition \ref{split}, $B_g$ contains an isomorphic copy of Thompson's group $F$.
+\begin{proof}[Proof of Theorem \ref{thm:nonlinear}] By Proposition \ref{split}, $B_g$ contains an isomorphic copy of Thompson's group $F$.
 Now, $F$ has simple commutator subgroup \cite{CFP}, and in particular is not residually finite.
-Since finitely-generated subgroups of linear groups are residually finite and $F$ is finitely generated, the result follows. \end{proof}
+Since finitely-generated subgroups of linear groups are residually finite and $F$ is finitely generated, we deduce that $\Bc_g$ (and thus $\Bh_g$) is not linear. \end{proof}